 Mold may not always grow in one area, so you need to figure out how much contamination you're really looking at.
 Calculating the extent of the contamination will impact how you approach mold removal and clean up.
 The goal of mold removal is to clean up mold growing within the home, and to avoid exposing homeowners to large amounts of mold.

 The New York City Department of Health (NYC DOH) has developed guidelines for cleaning up mold contamination.
 These guidelines are widely used in the construction industry and recommend six levels of mold removal based on the square footage of the mold and whether or not the mold is located within the home's HVAC system.
 Following the NYC DOH's guidelines, available online, calculate the remediation level needed.

-Remediation will always involve cleaning up existing mold while avoiding exposure to oneself as well as homeowners, as well as preventing new growth by addressing the moisture source.
+Mold removal and remediation will always involve cleaning up existing mold while avoiding exposure to oneself as well as homeowners, as well as preventing new growth by addressing the moisture source.
 Based on your calculation of the contamination area, determine if you're working in an area up to 30 square feet (approximately the size of a full sheet of drywall).
 If so, you'll be following the guidelines for remediation levels 1 and 2.
 Level 1 remediation is used for small, isolated areas of mold up to 10 square feet and Level 2 remediation covers square footage from 10 to 30 square feet.

 - Repair the water problem.
 This will help prevent new mold spores from growing.

 - Isolate the contaminated area.
 Close all doors and windows between the contaminated area and other rooms of the home for both levels.
 For Level 2 remediation, also cover all doorways and any other openings with 6 mil polyethylene sheeting.
 Seal all seams of the sheeting with duct tape and slip openings in the sheeting to enter the contaminated area.

 - Suppress dust.
 Do this by misting the contaminated areas.